nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 ### Connector: Accept the Relationship Request

+[//]: # "<span style="color:red">(TODO: insert link)</span> [accept the Relationship Request]{ link \_docs_integrate/respond-to-incoming-requests.md }"

-In order to move the Relationship into the `Active` state, we now need to [accept the Relationship Request]<span style="color:red">(TODO: insert link)</span> with the Connector.
+In order to move the Relationship into the `Active` state, we now need to accept the Relationship Request with the Connector.
-To do so, we synchronize the account <span style="color:red">(TODO: Link scenario)</span>, which will fetch all changes that occurred since the last time this endpoint was executed.
+To do so, we [synchronize updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}), which will fetch all changes that occurred since the last time this endpoint was executed.
 In the response we will receive the created Relationship, which contains the corresponding Relationship Creation Change.
 To accept the Relationship Request, save the ID of the Relationship, as well as the ID of the Relationship Change.
-<span style="color:red">(TODO: Link scenario, the request body is not of concern)</span>

-[//]: # "{ link _docs_integrate/respond-to-incoming-requests.md }"

 Now the Relationship is in the `Active` state, so we can start to communicate with the opposite Identity, which we will do in the next part of this tutorial.
-To do so, we will need the Address of that Identity.
+For this, we will need the Address of that Identity.
-This can be found in the response, when accepting the Relationship.
+It can be found in the response, when accepting the Relationship.

 {% include copy-notice description="Save the `peer` property of the response.
 You will need it in the next step." %}

 ## Sending and Receiving Messages

-After we have established a Relationship to an Identity, we can start to exchange Messages.
+After having established a Relationship to an Identity, we can start to exchange Messages.
 Enmeshed defines [different types of Messages]({% link _docs_integrate/data-model-overview.md %}#message).
 In this tutorial we will focus on Messages of type [Mail]({% link _docs_integrate/data-model-overview.md %}#mail), which can be compared to a classic email: it is possible to specify one or more recipients, a subject and a body, as well as add attachments.